moonlight-mod/moonlight-mod.github.io/src/content/docs/dev/project-structure.md

 ## Other dependencies

-moonlight uses some other packages that are not in the workspace, like [LunAST](https://github.com/moonlight-mod/lunast), [moonmap](https://github.com/moonlight-mod/moonmap), and [mappings](https://github.com/moonlight-mod/mappings).
-These packages do *not* use esbuild, and instead use [tsc](https://www.typescriptlang.org/docs/handbook/compiler-options.html), because they do not need any special config and are published on npm.
+moonlight uses some other packages that are not in the workspace, like [LunAST](https://github.com/moonlight-mod/lunast) and [moonmap](https://github.com/moonlight-mod/moonmap).
+Additionally, some packages in the moonlight monorepo must be published to npm, like [mappings](https://github.com/moonlight-mod/moonlight/tree/main/packages/mappings) and [esbuild-config](https://github.com/moonlight-mod/moonlight/tree/main/packages/esbuild-config).
+These packages do *not* use esbuild, and instead use [tsc](https://www.typescriptlang.org/docs/handbook/compiler-options.html).

-Sometimes, you may need to modify one of these libraries, and test them in a local copy of moonlight.
-This is a known pain point of working with moonlight, and there are several ways to accomplish this:

-- Use [pnpm link](https://pnpm.io/cli/link) or [the link script](/dev/helper-scripts#linkmjs).
-Several developers have reported weird desyncs after linking packages, so exercise caution when using these.
-- Edit the `package.json` of the desired package(s) to use the `file:` protocol.

-Remember to undo your changes when you're done linking the other library, and make sure that `pnpm-lock.yaml` hasn't been changed by your testing.